-In order to transition patients to community-based services, it is essential to understand why they are utilizing the ED in the first place (Advisory Board, 2019b).
+For patients who do find themselves in the ED, Advisory Board recommends taking a proactive approach that takes advantage of the opportunities presented to provide high-quality transitions of care by fostering strong partnerships with community providers to offer a continuum of community care when the patient is discharged.
+In order to transition patients to community-based services, it is essential to understand why patients are utilizing the ED in the first place (Advisory Board, 2019b).
 For many, a shortage of behavioral health professionals leaves them without any options for treatment outside of acute care.
 Some patients are reticent to seek help because of lingering stigma or uncertainty of costs.
 Still, others are unsure of their insurance coverage for such services.
 However, increasing access to appropriate, timely outpatient behavioral health treatment options is critical in cutting back on unnecessary behavioral health-related acute care visits.

-Advisory Board (2015) has noted that more and more patients are beginning to access behavioral health treatment in the outpatient setting and has identified three trends contributing to this pattern.
+Advisory Board (2015) has noted that more and more patients are beginning to access behavioral health treatment in the outpatient setting.
+They have identified three trends contributing to this pattern.
 First, demographics are changing.
-The age group most likely to use behavioral services, those ages 25-44 years, is growing.
+The age group most likely to use behavioral services, those aged 25-44 years, is growing.
 Second, reimbursement for outpatient treatment has been more available due to increased coverage of behavioral health services through legislative mandates.
 Lastly, creative practices such as early screening and detection in primary care offices mean people can appropriately and effectively be treated in the outpatient setting, which is becoming the preferred treatment modality supported by reimbursement models.